ITU-DASYALab/ICTP-ITU_IoT_workshop/participant-programs/README.md

 ## Lab 2

 - RSSI Quality <br/>
-Depends the LED light on the quality of the WiFi signal.
+Depending and the quality of the WiFi signal, the LED light displayed is adjusted.
 Program written by [Karan Raj Baruah](https://github.com/wuodland)